Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 # Configuration via IoT Hub Direct methods

-OPC Publisher version 2.8.2 implements the following [IoT Hub Direct Methods](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods) which can be called from an application (anywhere in the world) leveraging the [IoT Hub Device SDK](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-sdks).
+OPC Publisher version 2.8.2 implements [IoT Hub Direct Methods](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods), which can be called from an application using the [IoT Hub Device SDK](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-sdks).

-There are some direct methods which are inherited from 2.5.x in addition to new ones.

-Inherited direct methods from 2.5.x:
+The following direct methods are exposed:
 - PublishNodes_V1
 - UnpublishNodes_V1
 - UnpublishAllNodes_V1
 - GetConfiguredEndpoints_V1
 - GetConfiguredNodesOnEndpoint_V1
 - GetDiagnosticInfo_V1

-New direct methods:

 - AddOrUpdateEndpoints_V1

+If you need to migrate your application from OPC Publisher 2.5.x to OPC Publisher 2.8.2, we provide the needed information in a [separate document](./publisher-migrationpath.md).

-## Terminologies
+## Terminology

 The definitions of the important terms used are described below:

-- __DataSet__ is a group of NodeIds within an OPC UA Server to be published with the same publishing interval.
+- __DataSet__ is a group of nodes within one OPC UA Server publishing of data value changes of those nodes is done with the same publishing interval.
-- __DataSetWriter__ has one DataSet and contains the elements required to successfully establish a connection to the OPC UA Server.
+- __DataSetWriter__ has one DataSet and contains all information to establish a connection to an OPC UA Server.
-- __DatSetWriterGroup__ is used to group several DataSetWriters for a specific OPC UA server.
+- __DatSetWriterGroup__ is used to group several DataSetWriter's for a specific OPC UA server.

 ## Payload Schema

-The `_V1` direct methods  uses the  payload schema as described below:
+The `_V1` direct methods use the payload schema as described below:

 ```json
 {